Beyond Two-Stage Training: Cooperative SFT and RL for LLM Reasoning: Methodology

-To solve the bilevel optimization problem in Eq.~\eqref{eq:simplified}, we employ penalty-based methods \citep{shen2023penalty,shen2025seal} to avoid expensive second-order derivative computations.
-We first reformulate \eqref{eq:simplified} as a single-level problem amenable to efficient first-order optimization.
+To efficiently solve the bi-level problem in Eq.~\eqref{eq:simplified} at LLM scale, we employ penalty-based methods~\citep{shen2023penalty,shen2025seal} that avoid expensive second-order computations.
+We first reformulate Eq.~\eqref{eq:simplified} as a single-level problem, then apply first-order optimization.

 We define the penalty function measuring the sub-optimality of the lower-level problem as: